 A birding trail may be your best bet.
 Nearly 40 states have published at least one birding trail map, so you're likely to find one to suit your needs.
 Most maps contain multiple loops—and numerous stops—that were selected by the local bird experts to cover a variety of habitats and/or the avian specialties of the area.
 Read the stop descriptions to see which loops you’d like to visit, and start to plan your route.
 Most include notes about accessibility for the mobility impaired.
 Southern Florida, the Lower Rio Grande Valley in Texas, and Southeastern Arizona are birding “hotspots” and host well-traveled birding trail systems.
 The Great Washington State Birding Trail even has an app for iOS (Apple iPhone and iPod Touch).
-See lists of birding trails from the American Birding Association or Audubon Magazine.
+See a list of birding trails from the American Birding Association.

 Have a free day on your business trip or a spare morning on your family vacation?